Why did you decide to sell your music on POND5?

 I thought it would be a waste to let it sit there and decided to try selling it on POND5.

-I immediately created an account and proceeded with the registration, but I found out that I needed to submit identification.
+I immediately created an account and proceeded with registration, but I found out that I needed to submit identification.

-I first tried to verify my identity using my Japanese driver's license.
+First, I tried to verify my identity using my Japanese driver's license.

 I couldn't help but say to myself, "That's right (lol)."

-Goshoji Temple in Utazu Town, Kagawa Prefecture Luckily, the sound I was recording with the TASCAM Portacapture X8 perfectly captured the strike of the lightning.
+While continuing to film for YouTube, a turning point arrived.
+I encountered a thunderstorm at Goshōji Temple in Utazu Town, Kagawa Prefecture .
+Fortunately, the sound I was recording with my TASCAM Portacapture X8 perfectly captured the lightning strike.

 comment